 Of course, they keep making more money, too.
 More on that in a moment.

 The Class of 2016 saw its debt burden grow across the elite MBA program landscape, with nine of the 10 full-time programs with the highest average debt seeing increases from the year before.
 Only one — Duke University’s Fuqua School of Business — saw its average individual debt drop, from $114,498 to $109,960.
 The rest of the top 10 schools saw their debt climb an average of $7,715.
 The biggest leap?
-MIT Sloan School of Management, where students saw a $14,650 jump in average individual debt, to $121,822.
+MIT Sloan School of Management, where students saw a $14,650 jump in average individual debt and cash advance loan requests, to $121,822.

 In total, students in the Class of 2016 racked up $261,736,988 in debt at the top 10 schools, according to a Poets&Quants analysis.
 The University of Pennsylvania’s Wharton School led the way with an average debt load of $130,446, followed by USC Marshall School of Business ($125,822), MIT Sloan, NYU Stern School of Business ($115,861), Dartmouth College’s Tuck School of Business ($115,340), Northwestern University’s Kellogg School of Management ($111,537), Georgetown University’s McDonough School of Business ($111,316), Duke Fuqua, Columbia Business School ($109,798), and Yale University’s School of Management ($107,339).
 (See the tables on pages 2 and 3 of this story for a more detailed breakdown.)
 All have increased in the last five years, some by huge leaps like MIT Sloan, up nearly 30% from $86,688 in 2011.